brimdata/zed/docs/zq/README.md

-Certain data formats like Parquet are "schema rigid" in the sense that they require a schema to be defined before values can be written into the file and all the values in the file must conform to the same type.
+Certain data formats like Parquet are "schema rigid" in the sense that they require a schema to be defined before values can be written into the file and all the values in the file must conform to this schema.

 Zed, however, has a fine-grained type system instead of schemas and a sequence of data values are completely self-describing and may be heterogeneous in nature.